Sonchus Asper aka spiny sowthistle or milkthistle

 Photosynthetic Pathway: C3 Weed.

-Flower: The flower heads of Milkweeds or Sowthistles are yellow, range in size from 12 – 25mm in diameter; and have a ray type floret with no eye to the flower.
+Flower: The flower heads of Milkweeds or Sowthistles are yellow, and range in size from 12 to 25 mm in diameter.
+They have a ray type floret with no eye to the flower.

 Height: Mature Sowthistle is 30 cm to 2 m tall.

-Leaf length: Leaves can be between 6 – 35 cm long.
+Leaf length: The leaves are 6 to 35 cm long.

 Leaf width: